rafid29mehda/IELTS-Study-Bot/Speaking/Part 2/README.md

 #### 19. Describe your favourite animal.
 **Sample Answer**
 One of my favorite animals is definitely the dog.
 I am fond of dogs because they are loyal, intelligent and friendly companions.
-Among all breeds, I particularly like theGgolden Retriever, as they are very gentle and affectionate.
+Among all breeds, I particularly like the Ggolden Retriever, as they are very gentle and affectionate.

 I admire dogs for many reasons.
 Firstly, they are known to be very protective of their owners, which makes them excellent family pets.
 They can sense emotions and provide comfort when someone feels sad or stressed.
 Another quality I really like is their playfulness.
-They enjoy activities like running, playing fetch, or simply going for long walks, which makes them active and fun to be around.
+They enjoy activities like running, playing fetch, or simply going for long walks.

 I also find dogs admirable because they are incredibly useful animals.
 For example, many dogs help people with disabilities, such as guide dogs for the blind.
 Some are trained to rescue people during emergencies or work with the police.
 This shows their intelligence and ability to bond with people on a deep level.